 If you’re not very active, these exercises are a great way to get started.
 Try to do them for a total of 15 minutes at first and build up from there.
-Add in some walking, housework or swimming and you will really start to feel the benefits of becoming more active.
+Add in some walking, housework or swimming and you will really start to feel the benefits.

-If you’re already active, they’re a good way to boost your activity levels and keep yourself flexible.
+If you already exercise regularly, this workout is a good way to boost your activity levels and keep you flexible.

 - Imagine a thread attached to your belly button on the inside.

 - When you zip up, you pull the thread towards your spine.

 - If you put your finger on your belly button and tighten your tummy muscles up and inwards, you will feel your belly button move upwards slightly and the muscles around it will tighten.

 - You should still be able to breathe normally.

 - Now you are zipped up and protected.

 Try these while you’re doing the washing up or waiting for the kettle to boil.

 - Stand with your feet hip-width apart and your toes, knees and hips facing forwards.